dylanperdigao/CalibraSNN/README.md

 - `data`: Contains the Bank Account Fraud dataset.
 - `images`: Contains the images used in this README file.
+- `results`: Contains the results of the experiments.
 - `src`: Contains the source code of the project.

 ## Bibtex